 They say US higher education institutions are having to make radical changes to the challenge of meeting employer and students expectations about the value, cost and outcomes of university education.

-“So far the Fox School (in Philadelphia) has moved aggressively into online education and worked hard to lift rankings and tuition and work placement rates,” Associate Professor Hill said at Flinders.
+“So far the Fox School (in Philadelphia) has moved aggressively into online education,” Associate Professor Hill said at Flinders.
 “We have redesigned our postgraduate programs and are working on doing the same at the undergraduate level to be competency-led, with competencies defined through interviews with and surveys of employers.

 “Also in close collaboration with industry we’ve shifted increasingly towards experiential education to deliver the competencies in STEM and communication capabilities – and to differentiate from what’s possible online.”

 Temple University’s Fox School of Business in Philadelphia, Pennsylvania is located in a city which is facing many of the changes facing South Australia, fellow lecturer Ms Histand says.

 “In the past ten years, Temple has transformed from a commuter to a residential university with more than half of its nearly 40,000 students living on or quite close to campus.
 This has had a huge and visible effect on the neighborhood,” she says.

 In Adelaide, she says the transformation seems much more intentional, with active government and university involvement, especially at Flinders.

 “In fact, it is a rare and wonderful thing to see such alignment of interests: State government pushing and supporting transformation to a more entrepreneurial ecosystem; Flinders making this transformation of both students and the region central to its strategy; and concrete investments in outreach and education through the likes of Flinders New Venture Institute.”